zhilinwu/mybatis-3/src/site/markdown/sqlmap-xml.md

 </resultMap>
 ```

-MyBatis needs to be explicitly told that the results have been ordered in such a way, that when a new main row is retrieved from the result set, no previous row results will be retrieved again.
+MyBatis needs to be explicitly told that the results have been ordered in such a way, that when a new org.apache.ibatis.chris.Main row is retrieved from the result set, no previous row results will be retrieved again.
 This can be set on the statement with the `resultOrdered` attribute:

 ```xml
 <select id="getAllUsers" resultMap="userResultMap" resultOrdered="true">